 “You certainly won’t.
 I’m not going to be a kept man.
 You can’t buy me you know.”

+That hurt.
 “I’m not trying to buy you.
 I’m pleased you aren’t after my money.
-You have to realise though that I’m used to luxury and I don’t like slumming it and if that means it’s costing you I want to pay you back.
+You just have to realise though that I’m used to luxury and I don’t like slumming it and if that means it’s costing you I want to pay you back.
 That’s not buying you.
 It just means we can be together, do things together that we both enjoy.”

 “OK then, I want £1,000 into my bank by this time tomorrow,” he joked.
 “Come here and lets have a cuddle.”